Grendel Press accepts short story submissions that fit into our chosen genres of Dark Fantasy, Horror, and Romance.

 We will develop themes for each genre as submissions accumulate.

-Unpublished short stories must be 3,000-7,000 words and if approved, will be featured in our anthologies consisting of ~65,000 words each.
-Approved stories will be published in English ebook and print.
-If approved, you will be notified when the anthology has received the perfect combination of stories to publish and it’s expected publication date.
+Unpublished short stories must be 2,500-7,000 words and if approved, will be featured in our anthologies consisting of approximately ~65,000 words each.
+Approved stories will be published in English ebook, and print with a possibility for audiobook.
+If approved, you will be notified when the anthology has received the perfect combination of stories to publish, and it’s expected publication date.

 We pay .05 per word in exchange for rights to publish your original stories in a seasonal anthology.
 No reprints, these stories must be unpublished elsewhere.
 We may be running multiple themed anthologies at a time, so feel free to submit one story per theme only.

 - Unpublished short stories with 2,500-7,000 words (we will consider stories that are slightly outside the word count range)